dfodeker/dfodeker/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Dynamic-owl, podAi and Neptune-oms
+- 🔭 I’m currently working @ FXR Racing
-- 🌱 I’m currently learning Typescript and Rust
+- 🌱 I’m currently learning Rust
 - 💬 Ask me about Design, Travel
 - 📫 How to reach me: https://www.linkedin.com/in/derekfodekerodgers/
 - ⚡ Fun fact: Every year, I challenge myself to learn a new hobby.